google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/sending-messages-with-web-push-libraries.md

 steps to everyone follow along, including anyone who is new to node.

 When we discussed subscribing a user we covered adding an `applicationServerKey` to the `subscribe()` options.
-It's on the back end that we'll need the private key.
+It's on the back end that we'll need this private key.